 Lake Sutherland, a reservoir owned by the City of San Diego, was completely protected from development.
 It seemed nearly impossible to have any type of camp on a property where no building was permitted.
 But impossibilities had never stopped Casey in the past and they wouldn’t stop him now.
-Camp HOPE and the team at the San Diego Family Justice Center partnered with San Diego County to put on 10 weeks of wilderness camping at Lake Sutherland in the summer of 2003.
-At a reservoir that had a “no water body contact” rule, the State of California let Camp HOPE use the water for waterskiing, tubing, canoeing, and fishing.
+Camp HOPE America (formerly Camp HOPE San Diego) and the team at the San Diego Family Justice Center partnered with San Diego County to put on 10 weeks of wilderness camping at Lake Sutherland in the summer of 2003.
+At a reservoir that had a “no water body contact” rule, the State of California let Casey and his team use the water for waterskiing, tubing, canoeing, and fishing.
 Volunteers from the Family Justice Center and local churches came out to build platforms for teepees.
 Bathroom trailers were rented from a local company.
 The “Snack Shack” at the lake served as an outdoor dining area and camping kitchen.
-Camp HOPE became a reality and life-changing experiences for children and teens were happening at Lake Sutherland.
+Camp HOPE America became a reality and life-changing experiences for children and teens were happening at Lake Sutherland.

-Camp HOPE, like the children and teens that have attended over the years, has survived challenges and heartbreak.
-In 2007, Camp HOPE and Lake Sutherland burned to the ground in one of the largest forest fires in San Diego history.
+Camp HOPE America, like the children and teens that have attended over the years, has survived challenges and heartbreak.
+In 2007, the property developed at Lake Sutherland burned to the ground in one of the largest forest fires in San Diego’s history.
 The dream of running a camp at Lake Sutherland ended.
 Several years went by without any camping opportunities for children impacted by domestic violence in San Diego County.
-However, in the winter of 2012, Karianne Gwinn (the former Children’s Program Coordinator at the San Diego Family Justice Center) re-started Camp HOPE from scratch.
-In February of 2012, Alliance for HOPE International, under Karianne’s leadership, hosted 30 San Diego Family Justice Center kids at a YMCA camp in Julian, CA. The revival of the Camp HOPE dream was underway!
+However, in the winter of 2012, Karianne Johansen (the former Children’s Program Coordinator at the San Diego Family Justice Center) re-started Camp HOPE America from scratch.
+In February of 2012, Alliance for HOPE International, under Karianne’s leadership, hosted 30 San Diego Family Justice Center kids at a YMCA camp in Julian, CA. The revival of the Camp HOPE America dream was underway!

-In June, 2012, the Shasta Family Justice Center (Redding, CA) hosted a local Camp HOPE week under the leadership of then-Director Michael Burke and fellow Camp HOPE Shasta co-founders Angela McClure and Laural Park.
-The passion of Michael Burke and his team combined with the determination of Karianne Johansen and the Alliance for HOPE team, began the vision for a statewide Camp HOPE program in California.
-In 2013, Camp HOPE partnered with Mount Hermon Association to develop Camp HOPE California.
+In June, 2012, the Shasta Family Justice Center (Redding, CA) hosted a camp week under the leadership of then-Director Michael Burke and fellow Camp HOPE America – California, Shasta co-founders Angela McClure and Laural Park.
+The passion of Michael Burke and his team combined with the determination of Karianne Johansen and the Alliance for HOPE team began the vision for a statewide camping program in California.
+In 2013, Camp HOPE America partnered with Mount Hermon Association to develop Camp HOPE America -California.
 Mount Hermon owns an outdoor adventure camp near the Oregon border in Etna, CA — Kidder Creek Camp.
-The Kidder Creek Camp and Camp HOPE teams worked together to host five weeks of Camp HOPE in 2013.
+The Kidder Creek Camp and Camp HOPE America teams worked together to host five weeks of Camp HOPE America – California in 2013.
 Children and teens came from Family Justice Centers from California, Idaho, and Oregon.
-Research outcomes from the 2013 program were documented by the University of Oklahoma’s Center of Applied Research for Nonprofit Organizations and clearly demonstrated the power of Camp HOPE to change the way trauma-exposed children view themselves and their futures.
+Research outcomes from the 2013 program were documented by the University of Oklahoma’s Center of Applied Research for Nonprofit Organizations and clearly demonstrated the power of Camp HOPE America to change the way trauma-exposed children view themselves and their futures.

-Today, Camp HOPE has two California locations.
-The first is Camp HOPE Kidder Creek in Etna, CA. The second location is Camp HOPE Lopez Lake in Arroyo Grande, CA. Camp HOPE Lopez Lake operates in partnership with the San Luis Obispo County Parks Department in a local public camping area.
-Camp HOPE California also has another dream developing.
-Casey and Beth Gwinn, in partnership with real estate developer, Barbara Bethel, have purchased a 612-acre ranch property at Lopez Lake with the goal of developing Bethel Ranch as the home of Camp HOPE Lopez Lake by 2017.
+Camp HOPE America – California also has another dream developing.
+Casey and Beth Gwinn, in partnership with real estate developer, Barbara Bethel, have purchased a 612-acre ranch property at Lopez Lake with the goal of developing Bethel Ranch as the home of Camp HOPE Lopez Lake.
 The vision for Bethel Ranch includes social venture capital investment and the development of business enterprises to help fund Camp HOPE Lopez Lake.

-Camp HOPE has also begun to move across the United States as Family Justice Centers work in partnership with Alliance for HOPE International and join the Camp HOPE America vision.
+Camp HOPE America has also begun to move across the United States as Family Justice Centers work in partnership with Alliance for HOPE International and join the Camp HOPE America vision.
 In the summer of 2017, there will be fifteen weeks of camp happening across the country at fourteen different locations!
-These Family Justice Centers across the country are partnering with a local camp to put on a week of camp that is sure to have a ripple effect far into the future.
-In addition to California sites, the cities/states that will implement Camp HOPE America in their own communities in 2017 are:
+Our Affiliates across the country are partnering with local camps to put on weeks of Camp HOPE America in their communities that is sure to have a ripple effect far into the future.
+In addition to California sites, the cities/states that implemented Camp HOPE America in their communities in 2017 are: